“I killed you, I brought you back, and I can do it again.”

 Or little enough, for a dying man.

 She draws out one of the razors from her medical kit and makes an incision along the side of her hand between the pinkie and wrist.
 It’s a nonthreatening wound.
-(Is there such a thing as a truly threatening one to her now?)
-She opens the unconscious man’s mouth, hangs her wrist over it, and lets the beginnings of blood flow.
+Is there such a thing as a truly threatening one to her now?

 GM: Soul-deep weariness tugs at the night-old vampire.
-She can instinctively this is not her kind’s time, but she ignores the fatigue and soldiers through.
+She can instinctively sense this is not her kind’s time, but she soldiers through the fatigue.

-The transformation is almost startling in its abruptness when jerks upright, seizes Caroline’s wrist with a vice-like grip, and clamps it to his mouth.
-Moanful shudders course through him as he ravenously sucks from the vein like a babe at its mother’s teat.
+The transformation is almost startling in its abruptness when he jerks upright, seizes Caroline’s wrist with a vice-like grip, and clamps it to his mouth.
+Moanful shudders course through him.
+He sucks from the vein like a babe at its mother’s teat.

 Caroline: She tries to rip her hand away from him, backpedaling.

-GM: The man barely seems to even register his injuries.
-He’s clamped onto Caroline’s wrist for literally dear life.
-He moans like a bull in heat as he greedily sucks down the healing ambrosia.
+GM: The man barely seems to register his injuries.
+He’s clamped onto Caroline’s wrist for dear life.
+He moans like a bull in heat as he sucks down the healing ambrosia.